Secure Industrial Radio Certification

 -

-With this tiered approach, SIR Certification gives operators and regulators a clear, testable assurance model, enabling gradual security improvement while maintaining operational reliability.
+Through its tiered structure, SIR Certification provides operators, asset owners, and regulators with a clear, testable assurance framework.
+This enables proportionate, step-by-step security improvement while maintaining operational reliability and system availability.

 © 2025 Spotcom Ltd. All rights reserved.